aloussase/gaya/docs/arrays.md

 (io.println("Hello"), 1 + 2)
 ```

 Arrays are callable objects.
-The call operation corresponds to
+The call operation corresponds to indexing in
-indexing in other languages:
+other languages:

 ```ocaml
 (1, 2, 3)(0)
 ```

 Providing an invalid index will result in a runtime error.

+Arrays participate in the sequence protocol.
+That means you can use
+`tosequence` and `seq.next` on them.
+Also, all functions in the sequence
+library (`runtime/sequences.gaya`) work on arrays.

+For operations available on arrays, see `runtime/arrays.gaya` and
+`include/builtins/array.hpp`.